Diabetes and Gum (Periodontal) Disease

 What are the types of gum disease?

 Gum disease is staged when the dentist assesses it.
 The stages are:

 Gingivitis.
 This is the mildest form of gum disease.
-The gums become red, swollen, and tender.
+The gums become red, swollen, and sore.

-They may bleed easily during daily cleanings and flossing.
-Treatment by a dentist
+They may bleed easily during daily cleaning and flossing.
+Treatment by a dentist and

 Mild periodontitis.
 Untreated gingivitis leads to mild periodontitis.
 In this stage of gum disease, gums

 pull away from the teeth.
 This causes a pocket between the teeth and gums.
 Bacteria